Ond aros yn y lle rhwng y ddau – Aled Jones Williams

 I am large, I contain multitudes – Walt Whitman

 CROESO – diolch yn fawr am alw draw.
 WELCOME to my small corner in cyber-space.
-I live in Wales and write poetry, fiction, non-fiction and songs, and also teach creative writing, literature and humanities.
-I am currently poetry editor of the journal Scintilla (issue 16 is now out!).
-Please find out more by clicking through my various pages and feel free to get in touch using the contact form below.
+I live in Wales and, among other things, write poetry, fiction, non-fiction – and songs with Gorwel Owen.
+I teach creative writing, literature and humanities for the Open University, run creative writing workshops in my locality and direct the Ucheldre Literary Society and Rhwng: the Point Between.